Belotti Brace Against 10-man Armenia Extends Italys Perfect Start - UrduPoint

 Roberto Mancini's side had trailed after 11 minutes in Yerevan when Aleksandre Karapetyan got just the second goal past Gianluigi Donnarumma in the Italy goal in five qualifying games.

-But the forward, who plays for Russian club Sochi, went from hero to villan when he was sent off for a second yellow card just before the break leaving his side a man down.
+But the forward, who plays for Russian club Sochi, went from hero to villan when he was sent off for a second yellow card just before the break to leave his side a man down.

-Torino captain Belotti got Italy back level on 28 minutes and added a second 10 minutes from time after substitute Lorenzo Pellegrini scored his first Italy goal.
+Torino captain Belotti got Italy back level on 28 minutes and added a second 10 minutes from time after substitute Lorenzo Pellegrini had put the away side in the lead his first international goal.

+"The satisfaction is to have won a game that was not at all easy," said Mancini, who becomes the first Italy coach to win five consecutive European qualifiers in one group.

+"Playing the 11 against 10 paradoxically penalised us because Armenia focused even more on defending and reduced the spaces further.

 Armenia are third in the group with six points from five games, behind Finland who have nine points from four games.

-Belotti was joined up front in an attacking trident by Juventus forward Federico Bernardeschi and Fiorentina's Federico Chiesa.
+Belotti was joined up front in an attacking trident with Juventus forward Federico Bernardeschi and Fiorentina's Federico Chiesa.

-Juventus defender Giorgio Chiellini, 35, was missing as he recovers from surgery on a cruciate ligament knee injury.

-And the Armenians piled the pressure on for the first 10 minutes with a slip-up by Inter Milan defender Nicolo Barella allowing Karapetyan to break through for the opener.
+With Juve captain Giorgio Chiellini out with cruciate ligament knee injury, the Armenians piled the pressure on for the first 10 minutes with a slip-up by Nicolo Barella allowing Karapetyan to break through for the opener.

-Belotti got the Azzurri back on track after 28 minutes following good work by Chelsea defender Emerson Palmieri following a corner with Belotti meeting the curling cross to prod into the net.
+Belotti got the Azzurri back on track following good work by Chelsea defender Emerson Palmieri following a corner with Belotti meeting the curling cross to prod into the net.

 Bernardeschi hit the post just after with Belotti also missing a chance before the break as he failed to connect with a Chiesa cross.